allen-garvey/ruby-launcher/README.md

 - Tested on Mac OSX 10.10 (Yosemite)
 - Should also work on Mac OSX 10.09 (Mavericks), but this is untested
 - Will not work on earlier Mac versions, because Swift is not supported
-- Dependencies - requires Ruby to be already installed and set up in the user's $PATH variable (this is the default on a Mac)
+- Dependencies - requires Ruby to be already installed and set up in the user's $PATH variable (this is the default on a Mac) and Xcode to compile the project

 ##License
 The MIT License (MIT) Copyright (c) 2015 Allen Garvey